DrummerViking/GraphTools/Remove-GraphUserCalendarEvents/Readme.md

 This is an optional parameter.
 This is a list of SMTP Addresses.
 If this parameter is ommitted, the script will run against the authenticated user mailbox.

 ### PARAMETER StartDate
 This is an optional parameter.
 The script will search for meeting items starting based on this StartDate onwards.
 If this parameter is ommitted, by default will consider the current date.

+### PARAMETER EndDate
+This is an optional parameter.
+The script will search for meeting items ending based on this EndDate backwards.
+If this parameter is ommitted, by default will consider 1 year forward from the current date.

 ### PARAMETER DisableTranscript
 This is an optional parameter.
 Transcript is enabled by default.
 Use this parameter to not write the powershell Transcript.